Hilda Ogden: Storylines

-Hilda and her husband Stan (Bernard Youens) were first featured in Coronation Street in June 1964.
-A working class couple, beset with financial woes and few friends, many of the more established characters looked down on the Ogdens.
-Hilda worked as a charwoman, cleaning the Rovers Return, Mike Baldwin (Johnny Briggs)'s factory and private homes, while Stan cleaned windows.
+Hilda and her husband Stan (Bernard Youens) are first featured in Coronation Street in June 1964.
+A working class couple, beset with financial woes and few friends, many of the more established characters look down on the Ogdens.
+Hilda works as a charwoman, cleaning the Rovers Return Inn, Mike Baldwin's (Johnny Briggs) factory and private homes, while Stan cleans windows.

-Hilda and Stan had four children.
-Two children, Sylvia and Tony, were not seen on the series with the explanation that they were taken into care when Stan beat them while drunk.
-The two unseen children were rarely mentioned and by the 1970s, Hilda and Stan often stated that they had two children, naming Trevor as their "only son".
-Their other children were seen on the programme and were named Irma (Sandra Gough) (although she was born Freda Ogden and had chosen the name Irma when she left home) and Trevor (Jonathan Collins/Don Hawkins).
-Trevor stole money and ran away within the first six months of arriving on the Street, writing back home to ask Hilda to disown him.
-Hilda's daughter Irma worked at the Corner Shop and eventually married David Barlow (Alan Rothwell).
-Irma was crushed when David and her child were killed in Australia in 1970.
-Irma returned home for a few years, but then vanished, with the explanation being she had moved to Wales, and later Canada.
-Trevor eventually married and had two children, but was ashamed of the life his parents led and only made the occasional visit.
+Hilda and Stan have four children.
+Two children, Sylvia and Tony, are not seen on the series, with the explanation that they are taken into care, when Stan beat them while drunk.
+The two unseen children are rarely mentioned and by the 1970s, Hilda and Stan often state that they have two children, naming Trevor as their "only son".
+Their other children are seen on the programme and are named Irma (Sandra Gough), (although she was born Freda Ogden and had chosen the name Irma when she left home) and Trevor (Jonathan Collins/Don Hawkins).
+Trevor steals money and runs away within the first six months of arriving on the Street, writing back home to ask Hilda to disown him.
+Hilda's daughter Irma works at the Corner Shop, and eventually marries David Barlow (Alan Rothwell).
+Irma is crushed when David and her child are killed in Australia, in 1970.
+Irma returns home for a few years, but then vanishes, with the explanation being she has moved to Wales, and later Canada.
+Trevor eventually marries and has two children, but is ashamed of the life his parents led, and only makes the occasional visit.